cguertin14/JSDP2/README.md

 ## Summary

+*  The Singleton Design Pattern
+*  The Factory Design Pattern
+*  The Abstract Design Pattern
-*  The problem with the global scope
+*  The Builder Design Pattern
-*  Moved to one object and namespace
-*  Understood the Module Design Pattern
+*  The Builder Design Pattern continued
-*  Understood the Module Reveal Pattern
+*  The Prototype Design Pattern
-*  Controlled the global access completely